MikPak/Iaso/vaatimusmaarittelu-pohja.md

   * Nursing department of JAMK University of Applied Sciences (Niilo Kuokkanen, Niilo.kuokkanen@jamk.fi)

 ### Schedule
-  (Recommended to be a part of the project plan)

 | Waypoint | Begins | Ends | Sprint |
 |:-----:|:-----:|:-----:|:-----:|:-----:|